mtfbs/algorithms-and-data-structures/README.md

-Algorithms I'm learning in college.
+Algorithms and data structures I'm learning in college.